 Autonomy You Ask!

 Now available to download in pdf format.
-Get the whole book here (164MB file) or download individual chapters from the table of contents below.
+Get the whole book here (164MB file) or download individual chapters from the Table of Contents below.

 こちらでAutonomy You Askの全ページのPDFファイルをダウンロードできます(164MB file)。Table of Contentsには、チャプターごとのファイルがあります。

-AYA Published in 2003, and edited by Andy Barfield and Mike Nix, Autonomy You Ask! was the LD SIG’s first anthology of writing exploring learner and teacher autonomy within Japanese contexts, and features:
+Published in 2003, and edited by Andy Barfield and Mike Nix, Autonomy You Ask! was the LD SIG’s first anthology of writing exploring learner and teacher autonomy within Japanese contexts, and features:

 • 16 chapters of Japan-based, collaborative research projects;